jesper-olsen/sat_puzzles/README.md

 │ 8 1 4 │ 2 5 3 │ 7 6 9 │
 │ 6 9 5 │ 4 1 7 │ 3 8 2 │
 └───────┴───────┴───────┘

-Checking how many solutions this puzzle has...
-Found 1 solution(s).
 ```
 ### Map Coloring
 Assign colors to regions on a map based on adjacency data from a file, ensuring no two neighboring regions share the same color.
 Example map files (australia.txt, france.txt, etc.) are located in the maps/ directory.